For the marathon and the sprint: The new Audi S3 Sportback and S3 Saloon

 Ingolstadt, August 11, 2020 – The next milestone model in the Audi A3 launch programme is fast approaching – the all-new S3 very compellingly lives up to its evocative name with sub-five-second 0-62mph acceleration potential and the capability to deploy its 310PS output even more effectively on challenging roads thanks to updated S-specific sport suspension and quattro drive with even more intelligent control.
 Its powerfully built new Sportback and Saloon bodies also encase a totally redesigned cabin integrating an array of digitalisation, connectivity and driver assistance advances.
 The new S3 models can be ordered in the UK from this week, and later this year will also be joined by even more luxuriously equipped Vorsprung versions.

-Director of Audi UK Andrew Doyle welcomed the new arrivals, saying: Director of Audi UK Andrew Doyle welcomed the new arrivals, saying: “The S3 has always presented a very strong case for customers keen to make the transition to a higher-performance Audi since it first debuted over 20 years ago, and I firmly believe that these latest incarnations couldn’t communicate the advantages much more powerfully.
+Director of Audi UK Andrew Doyle welcomed the new arrivals, saying: Director of Audi UK Andrew Doyle welcomed new arrivals, saying: “The S3 has always presented a very strong case for customers keen to make the transition to a higher-performance Audi since it first debuted over 20 years ago, and I firmly believe that these latest incarnations couldn’t communicate the advantages much more powerfully.
 “The exacting attention to detail, the everyday usability and the slickly integrated technology that stand out in the A3 range are present and correct here, but they are combined with performance and handling capability that is nothing short of phenomenal – these are truly enthralling new models, and will be even more so when combined with the virtually all-encompassing Vorsprung specification which will become available for the first time at this level later this year.”

 Characteristic design and lighting The new S3 models stage an impressive show of force from the very first glance.
 The front is dominated by the Singleframe with its large rhombus-patterned grille and impressive air inlets and embellished by LED headlights with LED daytime running lights, or upgraded Matrix LED units in S3 Vorsprung models.
 Their digital daytime running lights consist of a pixel array made up of 15 LED segments, ten of which form two vertical lines.
 The pronounced shoulder line extends from the headlights to the rear lights, below which the body curves inwards – a new element of Audi design that places a stronger emphasis on the wheel arches.
 Aluminium door mirror surrounds confirm membership of the S Series, as they have in high-performance Audi models stretching back decades, and at the rear, the large diffuser and four trademark exhaust tailpipes ensure the S3 always makes a suitably impressive exit.

 Powerful drive The firebrand behind the new S3 models is a 2.0 TFSI engine with 310PS and a 400Nm (295 lb-ft) torque peak.
-It instils suitably highly charged performance, with the dispatch of the 0-62mph sprint now requiring just 4.8 seconds in both variants during the climb to a governed 155mph top speed, yet it can also show restraint, returning up to 39.2 mpg in WLTP test conditions, with reduced CO2 output of as little as 178 g/km.
+It instils suitably highly charged performance, with the dispatch of the 0-62mph sprint now requiring just 4.8 seconds in both variants during the climb to a governed 155mph top speed, yet it can also show restraint, returning up to 39.2 mpg in WLTP test conditions, with a reduced CO2 output of as little as 178 g/km.
 High-tech features like the Audi valve lift system (AVS), which adjusts the lift of the intake valves as required to ensure optimum combustion chamber filling, and comprehensive thermal management measures, help to strike this impressive balance between ebullience and efficiency, as does the seven-speed S tronic with its lightning-fast gear shifts and economy-conscious freewheeling function.

 There is also an engine note to suit the driving mode that takes priority, adjustable via the standard Audi drive select system – relatively hushed for everyday journeys and long-distance cruising and crisper and more bass-heavy for more challenging drives.